oroinc/documentation/user/concept-guides/payment-configuration/index.rst

 .. hint:: The default OroCommerce application includes the following payment methods out-of-the-box: Check/Money Order, Payment Terms, and PayPal Payflow Gateway/PayPal Payment Pro.
 Check out |OroCommerce's Extensions Store| to download other payment extensions that you can pair with your OroCommerce applications.

-..  :ref:`Stripe <user-guide--payment--payment-providers-stripe--overview>`
+* :ref:`Stripe <user-guide--payment--payment-providers-stripe--overview>`

-.. .. hint:: The Stripe payment service is available starting from Orocommerce v5.0.5.
+.. hint:: The Stripe payment service is available starting from Orocommerce v5.0.8.
 To check which application version you are running, see the :ref:`system information <system-information>`.

-..
 Stripe is an integrated suite of payment products that powers online payments and help companies detect and fight the fraud on the website.
+Stripe also supports order splitting, enabling you to capture, cancel, or refund (full or partially) payments for each sub-order separately.

 Payment Rules
 -------------